 Results: The documented causes of CKD in these patients were diabetes mellitus (51% of the patients), hypertension (26%), glomerulonephritis (5%) and lupus nephritis (4%).
 The causes of morbidity among the patients with CKD were myocardial infarction (5.1%), unstable angina (12.7%) and ischaemic stroke (12%).
 Contributing significantly to the patients' morbidity were catheter-associated sepsis (8.1%, p < 0.001) and lower respiratory tract infections (5.4%).
 The main factors contributing to the patients' mortality were myocardial infarction (16.7%) and catheter-associated sepsis (16.7%).

 Conclusion: This study documented that the most common causes of CKD among the sampled patients in Antigua were diabetes mellitus and hypertension.
 Ischaemic heart disease and infections were the major causes of morbidity and mortality among the patients.
-Early recognition and aggressive management of CKD and its risk factors and complications are important in reducing the clinical and economic burden of this disease.
+Early recognition and aggressive management of CKD and its risk factors and complications are important in reducing the clinical and economic burden associated with CKD.